Mission & History

 The Discovery Museums will be the leading regional resource for the advocacy of discovery learning and environmental stewardship.
 We will provide engaging and supportive settings for hands-on experiential learning and scientific investigation.
 TDM will nurture curiosity and creativity, while fostering the exchange of ideas and life-long learning.
 Children, adults, and educators will be inspired to be informed and contributing community members.

 The Discovery Museums began with a stated community need for interactive, educational experiences for young children and their families in a museum setting in the Massachusetts region northwest of Boston.
 Founded by Acton resident Donald B. Verger and an original Board of community and educational leaders, The Children’s Discovery Museum opened in 1982.
 The Museums have evolved from a community-based children’s museum to an organization of two museums: a children’s museum and a science museum governed by a Board which has community, educational, and business representation on a local and national level.
 The Museums utilize advisors from the fields of early childhood, elementary, science and technology education and research; from preschools, elementary schools, junior and senior high schools, and universities.
 In its first year of operation, the Children’s Discovery Museum served 40,000 visitors.
-Currently, both Museums serve more than 165,000 per year.
+In 2014, the Museums served almost 172,000 people.

 The Children’s Discovery Museum